tingsoon/react-express-crud/README.md

 * Add a "Sort by name" button to the homepage (`/` route) that when clicked, sends a GET request with a query parameter specifying "?sortby=name"
   * Try to implement the button as an element within a `form` tag with `action="/"` and `method="GET"` - so you don't have to write an AJAX request in JavaScript

-* Modify your GET `/` logic to handle the new query parameter, returning an HTML page with all the pokemon sorted by their names (whereas previously it was sorted by ID)
+* Modify your GET `/` logic to handle the new query parameter, returning a view with all the pokemon sorted by their names (whereas previously it was sorted by ID)

 * Instead of saving `id` and `num` as random values input by the user via the form, implement the logic that guarantees the uniqueness of `id` and `num` of every newly created pokemon
   * eg. if last pokemon in the `pokedex.json` has `"id": 151` and `"num": "151"`, the new pokemon object could have `"id": 152` and `"num": "152"`